official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-80. Following a request from Mr Blair, for a reassessment of the nature and scale of the threat posed to the UK by terrorism and the contingency plans for dealing with it, the JIC considered whether the scale and nature of the terrorist threat to the UK had changed.42
+80. Following a request from Mr Blair, for a reassessment of the nature and scale of the threat posed to the UK by terrorism and the contingency plans for dealing with it, the JIC considered whether the scale and nature of the terrorist threat to the UK had changed.[^42]

-41 Final Report of the National Commission on Terrorist Attacks Upon the United States.
+[^41]: Final Report of the National Commission on Terrorist Attacks Upon the United States.
-The 9/11 Commission Report.
-Norton.
-Page 335.
-42 Minutes, 14 September 2001, JIC meeting.
+[^42]: Minutes, 14 September 2001, JIC meeting.

 326

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-81. The Assessment, issued on 18 September, considered whether the attacks of 11 September changed the nature and scale of the terrorist threat to the UK, and its potential vulnerability to major terrorist attack, and “the current and immediately foreseeable threat in terms of the intention and capability of known terrorist groups”.43 The Assessment assumed that there would be “a continuation of the current political circumstances in which the UK is closely identified with the US”.
+81. The Assessment, issued on 18 September, considered whether the attacks of 11 September changed the nature and scale of the terrorist threat to the UK, and its potential vulnerability to major terrorist attack, and “the current and immediately foreseeable threat in terms of the intention and capability of known terrorist groups”.[^43] The Assessment assumed that there would be “a continuation of the current political circumstances in which the UK is closely identified with the US”.